dbpedia/dbpedia-wiktionary/README.md

 You can then test and extend it from there.
 Below are more detailed instructions

-##Instructions
+##Instructions (outdated!)
+**Note these instructions are more guidelines, we will push documentation here, as soon as we are finished with the main framework**
 ###Step 1: Download the Wiktionary XML dump
 Go to the wikimedia dump archive at http://dumps.wikimedia.org/backup-index.html, search the latest version of the targeted language.
-Download the article dump file "[...]-pages-articles.xml" and put it into the “wiktionaryDump” folder.
+Download the article dump file "[...]-pages-articles.xml" and put it into  “wiktionaryDump” folder.
 Example with probably outdated dump:
 <code>cd wiktionaryDump
 wget http://dumps.wikimedia.org/dewiktionary/20130321/dewiktionary-20130321-pages-articles.xml.bz2